-that has been taught at Carnegie Mellon University for the past 10+ years.
+that has been taught at Carnegie Mellon University for over 10 years.
 It is predicated on the notion that learning about programming and computer science should be fun and engaging.
 This requires interesting problems to solve, as computational problem-solving

 University of California A-G approved for [G] College-Preparatory Elective credits.

 Running our first program can be so much more than “Hello World!”
 In this unit students will create drawings with their first Python programs.
 We simplify the process for beginners so that they can learn the structure of Python programs and the debugging process while solving challenges and creating increasingly complex pictures.
 By the end of this unit students will be able to draw just about anything they can imagine.

 Students will define their first functions to easily change the color and other details of the shapes that they are drawing.
 Their functions will build in complexity as they add multiple parameters and leverage variables to generalize their functions.
 Students are also introduced to creating user interaction functions that take mouse input to change various aspects of their code.